bricsi0000000000000/algorithms/README.md

 # Algorithms

-This repository contains a bunch of algorithms
+This repository contains a bunch of algorithms with my own linked list.